‘Bold And The Beautiful’ Spoilers For Thursday: Eric Makes A Hard Decision

 The Bold and the Beautiful daily spoilers hint that Eric has a hard decision ahead of him.
 He loves his wife but also wants to protect his family.
 He cannot let Quinn get away with what she has done because she nearly ruined Brooke and Ridge’s lives.

 Eventually, he may relent and give in to his spouse, but it will be a long time before he trusts her again.
-As for Quinn, she and Shauna will face-off in an epic showdown.
+As for Quinn, she and Shauna will face off in an epic showdown.